-In the first section of the Proposal Form, list the names of all faculty and staff who will be traveling on the program.
-If any staff or graduate assistants are part of the leadership team, those names and email addresses, need to be included.
+In the first section of the Approval Form, list the names of all faculty and staff who are in any way involved in the administration of the program.
+If departmental administrative assistants and/or graduate assistants are part of the administrative team, those names and email addresses need to be entered.
 All program leaders, staff or assistants must comply with the university nepotism policy: www.purdue.edu/policies/ethics/iiib3.html.